vtex/shoreline/packages/site/documentation/components/grid.md

 ### Template Rows

-Here's an example of using grid template rows and applying a gap or space between the rows.
+Example of using grid template rows and applying a gap or space between the rows.

 ```jsx
 <Grid